 Can Behavioural Economics Save Market Research?

 When I first started working in market research I realised that people frequently don’t say what they mean and don’t do what they say.
-Consumer psychology suggests that this is because our decisions are often heavily influenced by emotions, we post-rationalize the reasons for decisions and behaviour is strongly influenced by habits and preferences that become ingrained in our daily lives.
+Behavioural economics suggests that this is because our decisions are heavily influenced by cognitive biases, we post-rationalise (see Choice Supportive bias) the reasons for decisions and behaviour is strongly influenced by habits and preferences that become ingrained in our daily lives.
 Thus current behaviour is usually the best indicator of future behaviour.

 So it still surprises me that some organisations spend thousands of pounds a year on surveys that ask people direct questions about purchasing decisions and intention to purchase in the future.
 Businesses then wonder why such surveys fail to give genuine insights or accurately predict customer behaviour.